Product Code: 22

 Carrier owners often get confused about what a non-negotiable warehouse receipt refers to.
 These receipts ensure that the transfer of ownership of an item can take place.
 But delivering the item does not need to happen.
 If that’s the case for your company, then the warehouse receipt should confirm it.

-Why Do Warehouse Receipts Matter So Much?
+Why Do Depot Receipts Matter So Much in Business?

 1. The quantity of the commodity that’s stored in a facility.